c0st/Syllabus/01 C Programming/module1.md

 \>\> | Right shift

 **Conditional operator**

 **expression1 ? expression2 : expression3**

-If expression1 is true, then expression2 is evaluated and becomes the result of the entire conditional expression.
-If expression1 is false, then expression3 is evaluated and becomes the result of the entire conditional expression.
+If expression1 is `true`, then `expression2` is evaluated and becomes the result of the entire conditional expression.
+If expression1 is `false`, then `expression3` is evaluated and becomes the result of the entire conditional expression.

 **Special operator**